ON THIS PAGE: You will learn about the different types of treatments doctors use for people with uterine cancer. Use the menu to see other pages.

 Side effects of surgery

 After surgery, the most common short-term side effects include pain and tiredness.
-If a woman is experiencing pain, her doctor will prescribe medications to relieve the pain.
+If a woman is experiencing pain, their doctor will prescribe medications to relieve the pain.
 Other immediate side effects may include nausea and vomiting as well as difficulty emptying the bladder and having bowel movements.
-The woman's diet may be restricted to liquids, followed by a gradual return to solid foods.
+After surgery, a woman's diet may be restricted to liquids, followed by a gradual return to solid foods.

 If a lymphadenectomy is done, some women may get swelling in their legs, called lymphedema.